aikko/hurricane/README.md

 1. setup a project with a given script, with the things I want (not you want by now :p, but I'll try to let you choose your favorit baby in the future )
 2. provide a layout and view helper function for fast function build-up
 3. generator and template supporting our manager functions ( just add one more delete all function based on the rails basic RESTful APIs)

+This readme will cover the following contents

+* installation guide
+* hurricane:init task
+* hurricane task

 So enjoy it ( Sorry, I just say this to myself....)